rbrt-weiler/xca-rest-bssidlister-go/README.md

 ## Authentication

 BssidLister uses the OAuth authentication model used by XCA's API.
 Authentication is possible via username/password or via API Client credentials.

+## Output

+BssidLister prints CSV data to stdout when no errors occur.
+Any exit code that is not 0 indicates an error of some sort.

+The CSV output will contain the following pieces of information _per SSID_:

+1. serial: AP serial number
+1. model: AP hardware type
+1. ip: AP IP address
+1. hostname: AP hostname
+1. radio: Radio index
+1. band: Wireless band
+1. bssid: Service BSSID
+1. ssid: Service SSID
+1. disabled: Indictator whether the radio is active (false) or not (true)

+A header is included in the first line of the output.

 ## Source